 Which Day is World Maritime Day Celebrated On?

-World Maritime Day 2021 will officially take place on the 25th September.
+World Maritime Day 2021 will officially take place on 30 September.
 This keeps it in line with recent celebrations which have all taken place in the last week of September.

 Please note that the exact date of world maritime day does vary from year to year as well as from country to country.